 If a boxer has suffered hearing loss, the dog can be trained to understand hand signals, sign language, or the use of flashlights.
 The entire boxer breed is naturally curious and very intelligent.

 Given these circumstances, most breeders frown upon breeding practice with a white boxer due to health concerns mentioned above and restrictions placed by the association for a show.
 The idea of euthanasia does not sit well with most breeders and many would rather spare these pups for family-oriented purposes since they are overall very delightful pets.

 Can I laugh here?
 My white boxer "Fiona" is one of the sweetest and gentlest dogs that I've encountered in my life.
 She's so friendly that she'd run toward a territorial pitbull.
 She let my adopted, motherless kitten nurse on her without a doubt.
 Did I mention her loyalty?
 When she was alive, she never left my side.

 One Breed, One Love

-There's one thing we can all agree upon.
+There's one thing we can all agree.
 The color of the coat doesn't matter when it comes to the character of the breed itself.
-Fawn, white, black or brindled - the boxer breed remains true to its intelligent and jovial personality.
+Fawn, white, black or speckled - the boxer breed remains true to its intelligent and jovial personality.
 Loyal to the core, these dogs are the perfect family pet.
 They are both the guardian sentinel with children and a cozy couch partner on a rainy day.

-In lieu of my praise over the character of boxer dogs, I'd like to back-up my point by suggesting an interesting read: , a thought-provoking book written by author Kyla Duffy, whose wonderful, heartwarming stories attest to the beautiful nature of the boxer breed.
+In place of my praise over the character of boxer dogs, I'd like to back up my point by suggesting a book that I've personally read myself, a definite keeper on my bookshelf:, a thought-provoking book written by author Kyla Duffy, whose wonderful, heartwarming and incredible stories attest to the beautiful nature of the boxer breed.
 Lost Souls: Found!
 Inspiring Stories About Boxers